Kotlin (Android) API Reference

 Methods

-Section titled “Methods”Construct a new parser with no language set.
+Section titled “Methods”Construct a new parser with no language set and no parse limits.

 Signature: